-DRAGON SCHOOL OXFORD Friday Dear nor Mummy and Daddy, I am so sorry as this letter will probabally not reach very soon but I think I might as well wait until my results come and I have my papers back.
+Dear me Mummy and Daddy,

+I am so sorry as this letter will probabally not reach very soon but I think I might as well wait until my results come and I have my papers back.
 I have played in three matches since \$ Wednesday.
 Firstly I played against Cothill in which we wan by about 70 runs I only made 8 runs but while I was in the score went from 44 for 5 to about 85.
-On Thursday I didn't bat against Cheltenham but we won by five wickels (They scored) for Z) and we scored 102 fors).
-Vesterday there was Ind I match against Salesian College.
-They declared (severy decently) 120 port.
+On Thursday I didn't bat against Cheltenham but we won by five wickels (They scored the for Z) and we scored 102 fors).
+Vesterday there was End I match against Salesian College.
+They declared (severy decently) 120 ports.
 As someone was ill I was at playing.
-Our first few batted well, Filis 8 Scorah 14 Axtell 32.
-And when I went in it, was 64 for 4.
-Then wilson was out for 2. and Westrup came in we began to both as if we would draw when by a Hute I hit 10 in 3 balls then westrup hit 3 fours.
-But he was out for 25 but we managed to won with ten minutes to go.
+Our first few batted well Filis & Scorah 14 Axtell 32.
+And when I went in it, 64 for 4.
+Then estilson was out for 2. was and Westrup came in we began to both as if would draw when by a flute I hit 10 we 3 balls then westrup hit 3 fours.
+But he in was out for 25 but we managed to win with ten minutes to go.
 I made 33 not out.